hackmcgill/hackerAPI/docs/standards.md

 ##### Motivation

 We wanted to have a scalable way to create new entities that properly reference each other.
-The biggest challenge lies in creating enough accounts that can be properly referenced during specific tests.
+The biggest challenge lied in creating enough accounts that can be properly referenced during specific tests.

 ##### Util.js